 - Mrs McGuire, our school sports leader, has been able to spend time with each age phase this year to ensure that planning, teaching and assessment of PE has a strong focus on development of skills.
 All teaching staff are now much more confident in the delivery of a high quality PE curriculum.

 - Two teachers have taught extra-curricular netball to a high standard in partnership with Helen Holdsworth who is our area School Sports Leader.
 Teachers have reported that their confidence has improved in the teaching of specific PE strands and this is evident in lesson observations.
 The new permanent nets in the Multi-Sports court have also significantly helped.

 Physical Education Lessons

-- This year in July our school achieved the Sainsburys School Games GOLD quality mark in recognition of our high profile PE teaching and learning.
-This builds on last year’s silver award and is down to the enormous level of participation we have seen this year from our children.
+- This year in July our school regained the Sainsburys School Games GOLD quality mark in recognition of our high profile PE teaching and learning.
+This builds on last year’s gold award and is down to the enormous level of participation we have seen this year from our children.

 - All our children continue to receive two compulsory hours of PE each week.
 In addition further development of our outdoor learning facilities means that physical learning permeates across the curriculum, children are often seen dashing through the grounds in a maths quiz activity!

 - Our whole school daily Wake and Shake sessions are now led by Young Sports leaders in Year 6.
 The music and choreography come from the children themselves who work with the class teachers to create entertaining and challenging routines.

 - New equipment has enabled the children to develop specific skills rather than focussing on a particular sport.
 This has been evident in striking skills with new resources for tennis, badminton and lacrosse.